 How Wayoutback Australian Safaris Came to Be

-Wayoutback started from humble beginnings (maxed out credit cards and a couple of Toyota Troop Carriers) in early 1999 in Alice Springs.
+Wayoutback started from humble beginnings (maxed out credit cards and a couple of Toyota Troop Carriers) in early 1999 in Alice Springs with tours to Uluru (Ayers Rock).
 Founded by Don Wait, Wayoutback Desert Safaris was born from his love of Australia’s Red Centre and, more importantly, that unique feeling you get when you're really out there and that fantastic feeling of solitude and timelessness descends upon you.

 In 2012, Wayoutback expanded into the Top End of the Northern Territory and along with it, Wayoutback Australian Safaris was born.
 After many years of operating in the Red Centre, it was time to spread our wings and take our passion for the Red Centre into the Top End, creating a truly specialised Northern Territory Tour Operator.

 Our original 3 and 5 day 4WD Red Centre tours still operate to this day under our Classic 4WD banner and we now operate 3, 4 and 5 day Classic 4WD Safaris in both the Top End and Red Centre.
 We stepped it up and added to our existing remote campsites with comfortable permanent tents with beds, lighting, new improved menus and all the extras such as towels and linen whilst still offering guests the chance to roll out the swag and sleep around the campfire.